dogwoodfire/PrintpooP---Cyber/README.md

 The enclosure is engineered to replace the Bambu Lab A1's default hotend faceplate, securing PrintpooP in a clean, integrated form factor.

 HOW TO USE:
+1. Touch screen calibration will be shown at the first run, but can be manually entered by pressing the RESET button and then pressing BOOT (GPIO_0) button within a second and hold
-1. Follow the screen instructions.
+2. Follow the screen instructions.
 (Click the SETUP button on the screen to enter network configuration)
-2. Access the setup web portal by connecting to the SSID PirntpooP_Setup using a smartphone or laptop.
+3. Access the setup web portal by connecting to the SSID PirntpooP_Setup using a smartphone or laptop.
-3. Configure Wi-Fi credentials on the Configure Wi-Fi page.
+4. Configure Wi-Fi credentials on the Configure Wi-Fi page.
-4. Enter the printer IP address, access code, serial number and timezone on the SETUP page.
+5. Enter the printer's IP address, access code, serial number, and time zone on the SETUP page.

     How to get printer serial number:  https://wiki.bambulab.com/en/general/find-sn